-- (a) Collocation on a tower or structure with other existing WCF. - (b) Public buildings and structures located in nonresidential zones. - (c) Buildings and structures in industrial, commercial and business zones. - (d) Buildings and structures in residential zones not used entirely for residential uses; provided, that WCF will not be sited on vacant residential lots.
+- (a) Collocation on a tower or structure with other existing WCF. - (b) Collocation on public buildings and structures located in nonresidential zones. - (c) Collocation on buildings and structures in industrial, commercial and business zones. - (d) Collocation on buildings and structures in residential zones not used entirely for residential uses; provided, that WCF will not be sited on vacant residential lots. - (e) New tower or structure built for the WCF.

-14.62.170 Development standards.
+14.62.180 Development standards